 Plus, the built in PDF reader lets you easily view PDFs and save any page as a separate image.
 All these features are intuitively integrated into the interface, and are likely to make you say to yourself: “Wow, that’s amazing!”

 Pixave supports multiple libraries.
-You can create libraries according to image types, date taken, and various other criteria, which can be easily transferred.
+You can create Referenced or Copy mode libraries according to image types, date taken, and various other criteria, which can be easily transferred.
 Press the “Option” key when launch Pixave.

 A pre-defined System Collection and a user-defined Collection are available.
 Akin to managing files with OS X Finder, you can manage your images in Pixave in the same way.
 The user Collection, folders, and Smart Collections will let you manage your images more conveniently.